adelebrgx/Pokemon-TCG/README.md

 ## Tests

 Each class method is tested in the method of a test file.
 Each method of the test file tests different scenarios and considers different border cases.
-The coverage of the tests oscillates between 88% and 91% as many functionnalities depend on random situtations (the result of throwing a coin for example).
-One functionnality's performance could not be tested because it depends on a player's action through the interface: to play an energy, the player enters the position of the pokemon he/she wants to assign the energy to through the console.

 ## Built with